HaizeaRL/SYNTHETIC_DATA_EVALUATOR/README.md

 The project is organized into the following directories and files:

+- **resources/**: This folder contain several important assets for the project, including:
-- **resources/**: Contains the dataset `diabetes.csv` from the `UCI Diabetes 130-US Hospitals for Years 1999-2008`.
-This folder also includes instructions for synthetic data creation using the `Mostly.AI` platform, provided in the `mostly_ai_synthetic_data_creation.md` file, as well as an article on the `Synthetic Data Vault`.
+  - The `diabetes.csv` dataset downloaded from the `UCI Diabetes 130-US Hospitals for Years 1999-2008`.
+  - Instructions for synthetic data creation using the `Mostly.AI` platform, provided in the `mostly_ai_synthetic_data_creation.md` file.
+  - An article on the `Synthetic Data Vault`, found in the `SDV.pdf` file.

 - **results/**: Stores the outcomes obtained during the synthetic data generation process.
 This includes:
   - `preprocessed_file.parquet`: The preprocessed dataset.